Rebecca Hill

 A warm welcome.

-I am an integrative-relational counsellor and place an emphasis on creating a warm, trusting and collaborative therapeutic relationship.
-Your thoughts, feelings and experiences will be met with care, warmth and respect.
+I am an integrative-relational counsellor and I place an emphasis on creating a warm, trusting and collaborative therapeutic relationship where all your thoughts, feelings and experiences will be met with care, warmth and respect.

 People seek counselling for many different reasons and that first step of reaching out takes courage.